steverichey/kiln/readme.md

-# kotlin game engine
+# kiln

+Kiln is a highly opinionated 2D game engine.
+Some of these opinions are good.

 ## Goals

+### Short-term
-* Fast native rendering
+* OpenGL rendering
 * Windows, Linux, Mac, and web support
+* Minimal or no global state
+* Understandable syntax

+### Long-term
-* Simple 2D with 3D to come later
+* 3D support
+* iOS and Android support

+### Non-goals
+* Efficiency at the cost of ease of use

 ## Why Kotlin?
 * Static typing